challasrivani/react-native-jest/README.md

-# react-native-jest
-Testing variations and snapshot testing
+# React Native Testing using Jest